karmab/kcli-ztp/docs/index.rst

 Ksushy allows us to manage those virtual nodes as if they were physical through Redfish protocol.

-For instance, we can check all the redfish information of our first master:
+For instance, we can check all the redfish information of our first ctlplane:

 ::